 DOF produces tree seedlings in its own nurseries to provide a source of forest trees to plant future forest crops.
-DOF operates two nurseries producing approximately 24 million loblolly pine seedlings, other pine species, and a variety of hardwood seedlings for reforestation in Virginia.
+DOF operates two nurseries producing approximately 30 million loblolly pine seedlings, other pine species, and a variety of hardwood seedlings for reforestation in Virginia.
 These seedlings are purchased primarily by the private forest landowner, but the forest industry also purchases DOF seedlings for their needs.
 The seedlings are selected for Virginia's climate and sites for maximum growth.
 Species, such as loblolly pine, are a result of genetic improvement work and provide the seed source of current loblolly plantings.
 Additionally, DOF has made genetic gains in white and shortleaf pine.
 The nurseries support their operations through the generation of revenues from seedling sales.
 No tax-supported general fund revenues support the nursery program.
 The sale of forest tree seedlings must support the operational and capital expenses for the nursery program.

 The tree improvement center places its emphasis on genetic improvement of forest nursery seedlings.
-By locating and improving the better seed sources, DOF continues to provide superior seedlings from the nurseries for private forest landowner reforestation needs.
+Through control pollination and best seed source selection, DOF continues to provide superior seedlings from the nurseries for private forest landowner reforestation needs.
 The improvement center also manages seed orchards, a collection of the better tree seed sources, for loblolly, white pine, shortleaf and longleaf pine nursery production.
-The conservative estimated gain in wood volume and value to the forest landowner is 20% above the best of trees not selected for genetic growth.
+The conservative estimated gain in wood volume and value to the forest landowner is 60% above the best of trees not selected for genetic growth.
 This means many advantages to the landowner who receives better quality trees, which grow more wood in a faster time period.
 The advances in genetic tree improvement will greatly help meet the challenges of the smaller Virginia land base available to grow forest crops on economic rotations and tract sizes.
-DOF has established 150 acres of third generation loblolly pine seed orchards.
-It will take at least 10 years before all 150 acres of seed orchard.
+DOF has established 150 acres of third cycle loblolly pine seed orchards, and fourth cycle selections have been identified for establishment.
+It will take at least 10 years before all 150 acres of seed orchard will produce seed for nursery production.
+DOF is establishing improved generation white and shortleaf seed orchards and a native Virginia longleaf pine seed orchard.
 In addition, the agency is establishing a resistant American Chestnut seed production area on the Matthews State Forest.
 This will complement the ongoing breeding work at Lesesne State Forest.